 If you are interested in seeing the full program and reading presentation abstracts and finding out more about the presenters, click here.

-CUNY was privileged to host Francesco “Kento” Carlo at two events this past week, culminating in his presentation and panel discussion at the John D. Calandra Italian American Institute Queens College on December 11.
-The Italian rapper talked about the influence of local Mafia branch ‘Ndrangheta in Calabrian life throughout history, about being a political rapper, and about the critical importance of rap and music in general in making connections between people when the world is in dire trouble.
-He also gave the audience a sample of some new lines he’d recently written and answered questions from Dr. Joseph Sciorra and Dean Anthony J. Tamburri, as well as from members of the audience.
-Kento was in town to celebrate the publication of his new book Resistenza Rap, published by Bordighera Press.
-(Click here to see some music videos of Kento.)
+Francesco “Kento” Carlo spoke to Italics host Dean Anthony Tamburri about the influence of local Mafia branch ‘Ndrangheta in Calabrian life throughout history, about being a political rapper, and about the critical importance of rap and music in general in making connections between people when the world is in dire trouble.
+Francesco recently celebrated the publication of his new book Resistenza Rap, published in English translation by Bordighera Press.
+Click here to buy the book.

 Watch the whole conversation with Francesco on Italics here.